rachit-m/radius-authentication/README-client.md

         Repeat process but select Trusted Root Certification Authorities in Step 3, Specify “ca.der” in Step 5 and skip Step 7.

+-> certificate installation is complete.

+-> The process of certificate installation can be automated using our “AddCertificate” application.